janwil123/IVXVDecryptionProofVerifier/README.md

 This will produce the `ProofChecker` binary.

-In order for the application to run. it needs access to two data files:
+In order for the application to run, it needs access to two data files:

 - public key used to encrypt the votes, and
 - the zero-knowledge proofs exported by the tallying application.